 Canadian Bar Association - BC Branch

 Katie is a Partner in our Vancouver office.
 She has a broad range of experience helping clients navigate the intricacies of business immigration law and related human resources issues.
-Katie represents business clients in their endeavors to obtain Canadian legal work authorization for international talent while providing advice on both long and short term immigration goals.
+Katie represents business clients in their endeavors to obtain Canadian legal work authorization for international talent while providing advice on both short and long term immigration goals.
 She routinely assists clients with immigration audits and inspections, and advises on compliance obligations.
-Long term, Katie advises on and prepares permanent residence and citizenship applications for both employees of business clients and individuals.
-Clients in the technology and visual effects industries and other industry segments with a global focus benefit from her knowledge of the complex interaction between immigration and employment regulations.
+Long term, Katie advises on and prepares permanent residence and citizenship applications for employees of business clients.
+Clients in the technology and large scale infrastructure industries as well as other industry segments with a global focus benefit from her knowledge of the complex interaction between immigration and employment regulations.
 Katie has been repeatedly listed as a leading lawyer in business immigration in Best Lawyers in Canada.

 Katie also researches cases for the British Columbia Annual Practice.